Images for illustrative purposes only

 Metformin hydrochloride and pioglitazone hydrochloride are the active ingredients of Competact tablets.

 Metformin hydrochloride is an antidiabetic medicine known as a biguanide.
-It works in various ways to lower the amount of blood sugar in the blood.
+It works in various ways to lower the amount of sugar in the blood.
 First, it reduces the amount of sugar produced by the cells in the liver.
 Second, it increases the sensitivity of muscle cells to insulin, enabling these cells to remove sugar from the blood more efficiently.
 Finally, it also delays the absorption of sugar from the intestines into the bloodstream after eating.

 Pioglitazone is an antidiabetic medicine known as a glitazone or thiazolidinedione.
 It helps in blood sugar control by increasing the sensitivity of the liver, fat and muscle cells to insulin, enabling the cells to remove sugar from the blood more effectively.
 Pioglitazone also reduces the amount of glucose produced by the liver, and preserves the functioning of the cells in the pancreas that produce insulin.